arcuru/pokem/README.md

 If you use the `pokem` CLI, you can set a `default_room` in the config file, and then you don't need to specify it in commands.
 `pokem Backup Successful 😀` will be all you need.

+The daemon also provides a webpage that will send messages for you, e.g. https://pokem.jackson.dev.
+For ease of use, you can use URLs with the Room ID so that you can generate easy links.

+Try it out!
+Send a message to https://pokem.jackson.dev/!bEufFIuqgBxeoMahSE:jackson.dev and I will see it.

 #### Limitations

 1. The pokem.jackson.dev instance is configured to never send messages to rooms larger than 5 people to avoid spam.